 May represent the full Planning Commission if so authorized by the Planning Commission.

-May speak as a Planning Commissioner regarding his/her position(s), as long as he/she makes it clear that such position(s) does not represent the full Planning Commission.
+May speak as a Planning Commissioner regarding his/her position(s), if he/she makes it clear that such position(s) does not represent the full Planning Commission.

 May speak as an individual, clearly specifying that he/she is speaking is such capacity and not as a Planning Commissioner.